ThemApples/todoList/README.md

 16/07/2022 - Drop Down menu was not filtering out proper elements in the array
            - Resolved (Forgot to add a onChange on the Form.js)

+19/07/2022 - Icons now showing up.
+           - Manually added the react js icon packages
+           - Reason for not using the whole packages is to reduce any additional storage wasted on storing icons not used.

 # License
 [Liscense](License)